Black Friday is here! Get up to 30% off on Devart products!

 dbForge Studio for MySQL, a highly functional GUI-based Integrated Development Environment (IDE), significantly improves database user management compared to command-line tools due to a more intuitive and user-friendly approach.
 The user management is provided by Security Manager of the Studio for MySQL.
 We are going to utilize this feature to illustrate the task performance and compare the usage of the standard SQL commands vs. applying the GUI-based solution.

-How to list all users in MySQL database
+How to list all users in MySQL/MariaDB database

 To begin, let's explore the SQL commands essential for routine tasks like observing database users and their privileges, and modifying those privileges.